collective/collective.spaces/README.rst

 To Do
 =====

-* Check scaling options for custom logo viewlet
+* Tests for email notification content rule (when enabled)
-* Handle issues with displaying ID field
+* Handle issues with displaying ID field - can we sanely present users the ability to change their Space ID?
-* More testing infrastructure for functionality

-  * Check user 'Edit' permissions for the Space

-* Complete email notification content rule